 The exchange exists as a web-based platform that is available from any device at any time.
 Moreover, there is a local client and mobile versions.
 The website is available in six languages including English, Russian, Chinese, Korean, Thai, and Turkish.
 Hotbit exchange is available in many countries including the US.
 There's no data that could confirm that Hotbit is not available in some countries.

 The platform was launched in 2018.
 It is registered in Estonia and Hong Kong.
+There are many other successful exchanges hailing from these countries, for instance, Hong Kong is the motherland of such giants as Binance and HitBTC.
 Most of the team members are the citizens of China, USA, and Taiwan.

 Note: You can exchange cryptocurrencies at the best rate in a few minutes here.

-As it was mentioned above, Hotbit supports a lot of cryptocurrencies.
+As it was mentioned above, Hotbit supports a lot of cryptocurrencies (although there are exchanges with an even wider choice of coins).
 Some of them were already supported by Hotbit prior to listing on Binance, Huobi, and other top exchanges.
 One of the special features of Hotbit is the distribution of current daily deposit interests among users.
 This feature requires no freeze of the user assets making it quite convenient.
 Interests are distributed in such currencies as Bitcoin, Ethereum, ATOM, DASH, and many others.

 Depositing on Hotbit is free of charges just like on many other centralized cryptocurrency exchanges.
 The withdrawal fees vary from coin to coin and depend on the network fees and other factors.
 Trading fees are equal for makers and takers.
 So it doesn't matter if the trader places limit orders increasing liquidity or takes orders from the order book removing liquidity, she/he will be charged with a 0.1% fee.
 Such a fee is quite a low fee if we compare it with trading fees on other exchanges.
 However, the fact that makers and takers pay the same fees doesn't incentivize people to "make" liquidity.
 Some other exchanges have a rebate system that provides discounts on fees or even rewards instead of fees for those who place limit orders.
 Hotbit offers a different method to decrease trading fees — one can do it via using HTB coins (Hotbit native token) to pay fees.
 In case of activation of this feature, traders pay only 0.05% as a trading fee.